 How do Trojans work?

-Here’s a Trojan malware example to show how Trojans works.
+Here’s a Trojan malware example to show how Trojans works, another type of malware.
 You might think you’ve received an email from someone you know and click on what looks like a legitimate attachment.
 But you’ve been fooled.
 The email is from a cybercriminal, and the file you clicked on — and downloaded and opened — has gone on to install malware on your device.

 When you execute the program, the malware can spread to other files and damage your computer.
 How?
 It varies.
 Trojans are designed to do different things.
 But you’ll probably wish they weren’t doing any of them on your device.